williamdlees/receptor_utils/README.md

 Given a set of J sequences, identify the correct frame and location of the CDR3 end, by searching for the GxG motif.

-## rev_comp
-Return the reverse-complement of the specified nucleotide sequence.